 NOTE: We have an SD card image for the Pi with everything installed on it.
 See our Wiki page.

 The code was designed to run on a RPi, but it will also run an some Linux distributions.
-We have tested it on Linux Mint 20 and Ubuntu 20 and 22.
+Ubuntu and Linux Mint have been successfeuly tested, others will probably work too.

-The recording will not run on Windows, but most of other submodules will (astrometric calibration, viewing the data, manual reduction, etc.).
-The problem under Windows is that for some reason the logging module object cannot be pickled when parallelized by the multiprocessing library.
+Meteor detection does not run on Windows, but most of other submodules do (astrometric calibration, viewing the data, manual reduction, etc.).
+The problem in Windows is that for some reason the logging module object cannot be pickled when parallelized by the multiprocessing library.
 We weren't able to solve this issue, but we invite people to try to take a stab at it.

-Alternatively, if you are using Anaconda Python on your Linux PC, you can install all libraries except OpenCV by running:
+If you are using Anaconda Python on your Windows or Linux PC, you can simply install all required libraries by running the following commands in the Anaconda Powershell:

 conda create -y -n rms -c conda-forge python==3.11.6